 What is to be made of the ban?

 The ban of harmful gender stereotypes in advertising is an intrinsically positive thing.

-Ignore those who suggest that it’s another example of a nanny state overreaching.
+We must ignore those who suggest that it’s another example of a nanny state overreaching.
 Ignore the sexist and unaffected men who claim that these adverts have no lasting impact.
-Ignore the men who will cry about gender lines being blurred.
+Ignore the men who will cry about the blurring of gender lines.

 To put it bluntly, they are wrong.

-It’s estimated that we are subject to over 2500 ads on average per day in the UK.
-Adverts impact the way we think; whether they inspire an instant change or subtly inform our subconscious, they work, and that’s why advertisers resort to stereotypes.
+It’s estimated that we see over 2500 ads on average per day in the UK.
+Adverts impact the way we think; whether they inspire an instant change or subtly inform our subconscious, they work.
+That’s why advertisers resort to stereotypes.
 They are a lazy attempt to engage and identify with an intended target audience.

 Adverts should be a positive and progressive force in society; they should reflect the changing world we live in.
 The ban of harmful gender stereotypes in adverts may seem a relatively small step in the fight for gender equality but its impact on society could be huge.

-Is advertising something that can be regulated?
-Or is it too subjective to be policed?
+Is advertising something that can follow regulations?
+Or is it too subjective to for policing?
 Tweet us at @otbtweeter with your thoughts.